Stuycs-K/finalproject-09-huang-haocheng-shafiq-tamiyyah/DEVLOG-Tamiyyah.md

 ### 2025-02-06 - pair programming
 Added modes for running program, wrote a more efficient version of FindSpaces, debugged other modes, implemented function to remove all empty lines, implemented function to add dead code.

+### 2025-03-06 - presentation video
+Fixed some bugs, particularly with dead code.
+Made the presenation video.

+### 2025-04-06 - presentation video
+Fixed some bugs, particularly with indentation, test files.
+Final review.